briansunter/personalsite/content/blog/best-of-spacemacs.md

 ![Magit Log](/img/spacemacs/magit-log.png "Git History")

 # Org-Mode
 Org mode is a note taking and task management tool in emacs and spacemacs has especially good support.
-I really like the workflow in org because you can write notes in a collapsable outline view, then turn the notes into tasks and schedule them.
+I really like the workflow in org because you can write notes in a collapsible outline view, then turn the notes into tasks and schedule them.
 There is a convenient org-capture keybinding that you can use to capture a random thought to be organized later.
 You can write customizations for tasks to be in different states like "blocked" or "waiting".

 ## Editing